Exhibits

 • Boston Community Capital (investing in projects for affordable housing, daycare centers, arts programs, schools, health clinics, youth programs, and other community services), Boston, MA

-• Boston Public Health Commission (protecting, promoting, and preserving the health and well-being of all Boston residents, particularly the most vulnerable), Boston, MA
+• Boston Public Health Commission (protecting, promoting, and preserving health and well-being of all Boston residents, particularly the most vulnerable), Boston, MA

 • Boston Rescue Mission (transforming lives at risk since 1899), Boston, MA